 A MUSIC BUFF

 A music buff himself, Shammi vibed well not only with filmmakers, but also music composers: foremost among them being the incomparable Shankar-Jaikishan, his favourites.
-And, yes, there’s that fabulous Mohammed Rafi effect, the soul of Shammi Kapoor’s songs, ushering a certain exaltation of its own, the ‘Yahoo’ way.
+And, yes, there’s that fabulous Mohammed Rafi effect, the soul of Shammi Kapoor’s songs, ushering a certain exaltation of its own, the ‘Yahoo!’ way.
 Tunes that will last till kingdom come; yes, they are as inimitable and melodious with every hearing, as they were when they were first composed.
-Rafi and Shammi were perfect partners: akin to what Mukesh was to Raj Kapoor, or Kishore Kumar to Rajesh Khanna.
+Rafi and Shammi were perfect partners, akin to what Mukesh was to Raj Kapoor, or Kishore Kumar to Rajesh Khanna.

 What made Shammi so special was his adaptability.
 He’d be so jovial, so carefree, so comical at one moment, and so emotional and doleful, the next.
-He teamed superbly with classy comedians, like Rajendra Nath, Mehmoodet al: the duo, in question, taking viewers to the seventh heaven of laughter, with the comedian, in each case, going out of his way to helping his pal in every love, or ‘unmasking-the-villain’ situation.
+He teamed superbly with classy comedians, like Rajendra Nath, Mehmoodet al: the duo, in question, taking viewers to the seventh heaven of laughter, with the comedian, in each case, going out of his way in helping his pal in every love, or ‘unmasking-the-villain’ situation.

 The Shammi of yore was not visible, post-1980.
 However, shades of his old self still remained: on the big screen, TV, or even in commercials.
 Because, he’s distinctive — something different and special, the first ‘Jumping Jack,’ the James Dean, or the Elvis Presley of the Indian screen.
 The last of his type, perhaps, as well, even though his heavy, older physique reminded us of another famed Hollywood star of yore: Bud Spencer.